MakeKJ/ml-library/README.md

 The library currently supports various machine learning models:

-- **Linear Regression**: A simple implementation of linear regression that uses gradient descent to update the parameters.
+- **Linear Regression**: An implementation of linear regression that uses gradient descent to update the parameters.
   - `linear_regression.py`
+  - - **Loogistic Regression**: An implementation of logistic regression that uses stochastic gradient descent to update the parameters.
+  - `logistic_regression.py`

 #### Neural Networks (NN)